open-telemetry/opentelemetry.io/content/en/blog/2024/otel-errors/index.md

 After all this, you might be wondering which signal to use to capture errors: spans or logs?
 The answer is: "It depends!"
-Perhaps your team primarily uses traces; perhaps they primarily use logs.
+Perhaps your team primarily uses traces; perhaps it primarily uses logs.

 Spans can be great for capturing errors, because if the operation errors out, marking a span as an error makes it stand out and therefore easier to spot.
 On